 The possibilities of your Religion degree are endless.
 Whether you’re interested in WWII or Roman art, the study of religion encompasses it all.
 I’ve even heard chemistry and physics incorporated into Philosophy of Religion lectures.

 Being part of Religion at Bishop’s also means receiving top-notch instruction.
 The department is small enough that the professors get to know you, and whether you’re there for one class or four years you’ll receive the same level of attention.
 You can also expect to show up to class to find that your lecture is dotted with clips from The Simpsons and The Daily Show, or that the professor has brought in traditional Jewish food for everyone to try.

 The Religion Department at Bishop’s has perfectly matched intriguing material with engaging instruction.
 In studying religion at Bishop’s, I have learned about cave paintings, about ancient civilizations, and Aristotle’s worldview, but I have also learned to think for myself and to look beyond initial understandings of texts to uncover the bigger picture buried beneath.
 A degree in Religion means moving forward with invaluable skills, skills learned while studying some of the most fascinating facets of our world.

 It’s really the greatest thing ever.

 - Department of Religion parties (for Religion faculty and students) take place each semester at a professor's home.

-- Dr. Harvey White has won the university-wide Turner award for outstanding teaching.
+- Dr. Harvey White and Dr. Michele Murray have won the university-wide Turner award for outstanding teaching.